HyperBDR/docs/src/userguide/faq.md

      ssh username@remote_host
      ```

-     Replace `username` with your remote server username and `remote_host` with the server's address.
+     替换 `username` with your remote server username and `remote_host` with the server's address.

    - If your remote server uses a non-standard port (not the default 22), use the `-p` parameter to specify the port: